 The course teaches us the dynamics of diversity, how to manage it, and how to channel it into improved work performance and innovation.

 Understanding Diversity and Inclusion

 This is another free resource by FutureLearn.
-Diverse talent is much more than just being ethnically diverse, so this course helps you develop your understanding of diversity that encompasses other criteria too.
+Diverse talent is much more than just ethnically diverse, so this course helps you develop your understanding of diversity that encompasses other criteria.

-The course also teaches the impact of age, religion, and many others to diversity.
-It also equips you with the skills to create a more inclusive and open environment that is welcoming to all.
+The course also teaches the impact of age, religion, and many others on diversity.
+It also equips you with the skills to create a more inclusive and open environment welcoming to all.

 Diversity and Inclusion Microlearning Library

 Grovo by Cornerstone offers a free sample of their five-minute micro-courses.
-These cover topics such as unconscious bias, learning to call out discrimination, and information on why diversity is an important asset.
+These cover unconscious bias, learning to call out discrimination, and information on why diversity is an important asset.